cakeplay25/CakePlay/README2.0.md

 They are funded through advertisements and have their own in-game currency.
 Replacing these in-game currencies with cryptocurrencies and establishing a seamless wallet integration would be a dream.

-This is primarily just the idea of one person who is enthusiastic about such games as well as about CakeWallet.

 I am not a developer but i am motivated to make this project become real, and GitHub is the first step.

 ++++++++++++++++++++++++++++++++++++++++++++